 - Ciera Martinez is BIDS’ Research Lead for Biodiversity and Environmental Science, and a former BIDS Data Science Fellow.
 She is a biologist and data scientist researching how organisms react and evolve in response to their environment.

 - BIDS Data Science Fellow Váleri Vásquez is a graduate student at UC Berkeley studying the use of genetic-based interventions like CRISPR-Cas9 for the control of mosquito-borne diseases.

-- Former BIDS Data Science Fellow Sara Stoudt is currently a lecturer in the Statistical & Data Sciences Program at Smith College.
+- Former BIDS Data Science Fellow Sara Stoudt is a lecturer in the Statistical & Data Sciences Program at Smith College, and will be an Assistant Professor of Statistics at Bucknell University in Fall 2021.
 She is a statistician with research interests in ecology and the communication of statistics.

 Data Science By Design

 January 28, 2021 | Ciera Martinez, Váleri Vásquez, Sara Stoudt | Data Science By Design, Medium